sblantipodi/arduino_bootstrapper/README.md

     .
     ├── ...
-    ├── src                             # Project src folder
+    ├── examples                             # Project src folder
-    │   ├── ChangeName.cpp              # Main file with loop() and setup() function, rename it with the name of your project │   └── ...
+    │   ├── ChangeName.cpp              # Main file with loop() and setup() function, rename and copy it into your src folder
-    ├── include                         # Project header folder
+    │   ├── ChangeName.h                # Main header file, rename and copy it into your include folder
-    │   ├── ChangeName.h                # Main header file, rename it with the name of your project │   └── ...
+    │   └── ...
-    ├── core                            # Folder for core files, edit those files and contribute!
+    ├── src                            # Folder for core files, edit those files and contribute!
     │   ├── BootstrapManager.h          # Core header file with utility classes for bootstrapping
     │   ├── QueueManager.h              # Core header file with utility classes for Queue and MQTT management │   ├── WifiManager.h               # Core header file with utility classes for Wifi and OTA upload management